HNLMS Karel Doorman (A833)

 She was built at the Damen yard in Galați, Romania, being the largest warship ever built in Romania.
 On 16 August 2013 the ship arrived in Vlissingen, the Netherlands, where final outfitting and installation of the weapon systems took place.
-In September, 2013, it was announced that as part of a series of Dutch defense budget cuts, the vessel wouldn't enter military service, but this decision was reversed by the Dutch government.
-The vessel cost 400 million Euros.
+In September 2013, it was announced that as part of a series of Dutch defense budget cuts, the vessel would not enter military service, but this decision was reversed by the Dutch government.
+The vessel cost €400 million.

-On 4 February 2016, German minister Ursula von der Leyen, and Dutch minister Jeanine Hennis-Plasschaert signed the LOI on the Dutch Navy ship HNLMS Karel Doorman.
-The German Navy will now, in coordination with their Dutch counterparts, be able to use the biggest ship in the Dutch Navy.
+On 4 February 2016, German minister Ursula von der Leyen, and Dutch minister Jeanine Hennis-Plasschaert signed a Letter of Intent to share Karel Doorman.

+The ship is named after Dutch naval officer Karel Doorman who was killed in action in World War II during the Battle of the Java Sea.